pinoyyid/ngGAPI/README.md

 #### Show me the code
 We've created two sample apps for you to look at.

-The first is a [minimal app](https://github.com/pinoyyid/ngGAPI/blob/master/nggapi_lib/minimal.html) which strips it all down so all of the code lives within the HTML page.
+The first is a [minimal app](https://github.com/pinoyyid/ngGAPI/blob/master/demo_app/minimal.html) which strips it all down so all of the code lives within the HTML page.
 This example shows fetching a list of Drive files and displaying the titles.

-The second is [fuller app](https://github.com/pinoyyid/ngGAPI/blob/master/nggapi_lib/index.html) which does most of its work in
+The second is [fuller app](https://github.com/pinoyyid/ngGAPI/blob/master/demo_app/maximal.html) which does most of its work in
  [this controller](https://github.com/pinoyyid/ngGAPI/blob/master/nggapi_lib/appscripts/controllers/maximal_c.ts).

 If you want to run either of these, you'll need to:-

 1. Replace the client ID with your own
+1. Run a server in the root directory of the project
-1. Serve them from a URL origin that has been configured into your Google API Console
+1. Check that the URL origin has been configured into your Google API Console.
+I always edit /etc/hosts to have dev.mydomain.com aliased to localhost, and then configure http://dev.mydomain.com:8000 into the Google API Console.

 #### How do I get help?